 Obstetrics & Gynecology Editorial Board from 2002 to 2007 and was Editor-in-Chief for Obstetrics,

 Obstetrical & Gynecological Survey, from 2006 to 2011.
 He was an Associate Editor of the 22nd edition of

-Williams Obstetrics, is an author of the current (23rd) edition, and is a member of the American College of Obstetricians and Gynecologists’ Practice Bulletin Committee-Obstetrics.
-For 12 years, Dr. Rouse has been a Principal Investigator in the
+Williams Obstetrics, is an author of the 23rd edition, and was a member of the American College of Obstetricians and Gynecologists’ Practice Bulletin Committee-Obstetrics.
+For 20 years, Dr. Rouse has been a Principal Investigator in the

 Eunice Kennedy Shriver National Institute of Child Health and Human Development Maternal-Fetal Medicine Units Network, in which he led a major trial of magnesium sulfate for the prevention of cerebral palsy in children born preterm and another of 17-alpha hydroxyprogesterone caproate for the prevention of preterm birth in women carrying twins.